limian1761/Office-Word-MCP-Server/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Code Quality and Consistency

+As of August 2025, the codebase has undergone significant optimization to improve consistency, maintainability, and reliability:

+1. **Unified Error Handling** - All operation functions now use a consistent error handling decorator
+2. **Standardized Documentation** - All functions have standardized docstrings with clear parameter and return value descriptions
+3. **Complete Type Annotations** - All functions now have complete type annotations for better code clarity and static analysis
+4. **Code Duplication Removal** - Duplicate function definitions have been removed to maintain codebase cleanliness
+5. **Consistent Parameter Ordering** - Function parameter ordering has been standardized across modules
+6. **Improved Logging** - Standard logging module is now used instead of print statements

+For detailed information about these improvements, see [docs/CHANGES.md](docs/CHANGES.md).

 ### Common Issues